jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       link_url: ''
       link_text: ''
     text_block: >-
-      Join us for our 10th annual Bevy Leadership Awards.
+      Join us for our annual Bevy Leadership Awards.
 In 2025, we are reimagining our celebration for springtime in a stunning new venue: The Shed!

       For sponsorship and ticket information, contact info@bwaf.org.&nbsp;
-  - template: buttons-block
-    button:
-      - button_text: SPONSORSHIP INFO HERE
-        button_link:
-    section_break: false
-    include_left-hand_column_text_: false
   - template: text-block
     button:
       - button_text: